Privacy Policy (Debtors)

 3. Who is responsible for the processing and do you guarantee that personal data is handled securely?

-3.2 We are obliged to carry out appropriate technical and organisational measures in order to guarantee and be able to show that our processing takes place in accordance with the data protection regulations.
-We have carried out many appropriate measures in order to guarantee that unauthorised parties do not gain access to your personal data.
+3.2.
+We are obliged to implement appropriate technical and organizational measures to ensure and be able to demonstrate that our processing is carried out in accordance with data protection regulations.
+We have implemented several appropriate measures to ensure that unauthorized persons do not gain access to your personal data.

 4. Source of your personal data